 Why this program: Students do not need to choose between a fulfilling internship in their field and a study abroad opportunity.
 Students will be able to learn and experience Brno, while traveling to Prague, Budapest, and Vienna.

 Learning outcomes: Learning outcomes will depend on the agreement between supervisors and students, however each internship is designed to enhance the students professional experience.

-Students are expected to work 200 hours over 8-12 weeks, plus attend a mentored seminar.
+Students are expected to work 200 hours over 8-10 weeks, plus attend a mentored seminar.
+The actual internship can either start on 30 May (arrival 29 May) or on 13 June (arrival 12 June).
 Apart from the organized weekend trips (which will be Friday-Sunday) students and their supervisors will choose which days they should be in the office.
 Culture/social activities will take place in the afternoons/nights.

 Cost: The cost of this program is €2800, with a €500 discount for partner universities.